shafanaS/jenkins-shared-lib/README.md

-# Jenkins-shared-lib
+# Shared resources in AWS CICD Pipeline

-This repository is a [Jenkins shared library](https://jenkins.io/doc/book/pipeline/shared-libraries/) which contains set of functions that can be used in a [Jenkins pipeline](https://jenkins.io/doc/book/pipeline/).
+This repository contains the library resources used in AWS CICD Pipeline.
+[Jenkins shared library](https://github.com/wso2/aws-cicd-shared-lib.git) contains set of functions are used in [Jenkins pipeline artifacts](https://github.com/wso2/aws-cicd-pipeline.git).

 #### Prerequisites